 Offline Pipeline: Data Preparation (Runs Periodically)

 This pipeline processes raw documents and prepares them for retrieval.
-It runs when documents are added, updated, or deleted — not on every query.
+It only runs when documents are added, updated, or deleted.

 Stage 1 — Document Ingestion: Raw documents are collected from sources (S3, SharePoint, Confluence, CRM APIs, databases).
 Format-specific parsers handle each file type.
 Metadata is extracted and stored alongside content.